How to Use a Proxy With Axios and Node.js

 .then((r) => { …

 Be careful, though: this solution doesn't account for the fact that proxy servers might break or shut down.
-If you're using proxy servers that are unreliable (can fail to return the requested information), you will also need to supply a retry mechanism that detects proxy failure.
+If you're using multiple proxies that are unreliable (can fail to return the requested information), you will also need to supply a retry mechanism that detects proxy failure.

 Why Should You Use Proxies?